stonepros/stone/doc/stonefs/upgrading.rst

 .. tip::

-    This advice only applies to users with file systems created using versions of Ceph older than *Firefly* (0.80).
+    This advice only applies to users with file systems created using versions of Stone older than *Firefly* (0.80).
     Users creating new file systems may disregard this advice.

-Pre-firefly versions of Ceph used a now-deprecated format for storing CephFS directory objects, called TMAPs.
-Support for reading these in RADOS will be removed after the Jewel release of Ceph, so for upgrading CephFS users it is important to ensure that any old directory objects have been converted.
+Pre-firefly versions of Stone used a now-deprecated format for storing StoneFS directory objects, called TMAPs.
+Support for reading these in RADOS will be removed after the Jewel release of Stone, so for upgrading StoneFS users it is important to ensure that any old directory objects have been converted.

 After installing Jewel on all your MDS and OSD servers, and restarting